- SUCTI’s Train the Trainers week has been a true success!

 SUCTI Partners held its last meeting in Barcelona on November 27-28 at the Universitat Politècnica de Catalunya (UPC).
 In this meeting we had a look at the European Report on Systemic University Change Towards Internationalisation, we discussed the materials for the upcoming Train the Trainers to be held in April in Poznan and we made sure that the project is advancing at the right pace and in the right direction.
 It was a joy to see each other again and confirm that the SUCTI project is doing very well.
 Thank you, SUCTI partners for your commitment and hard work!

 On the occasion of the Train the Trainers week of the project that took place in Poznań from April 9th to April 13th, all SUCTI partners held a meeting to discuss and advance on the project.
 The project is advancing as planned and dissemination is given special attention in order to create the multiplier effect wanted.

 The SUCTI project is present at International Conferences

-It was will also presented at the Open Conference of the WELCOME Erasmus+ Capacity Building Project, which took place in Shanghai on December 9-10, 2017.
+It was also presented at the Open Conference of the WELCOME Erasmus+ Capacity Building Project, which took place in Shanghai on December 9-10, 2017.

 SUCTI project in Seville (in pictures)